 The power of sport is transformative.
 But what happens when financial obstacles become a barrier to participation?
-AJAA's ASK program was born out of the notion that everyone deserves the opportunity to engage in athletic activities.
+The Avon Youth Sports ASK program was born out of the notion that everyone deserves the opportunity to engage in athletic activities.
 It exists to remove financial obstacles that would otherwise prevent individuals and teams from participating in the noble pursuit of sport.